Trump ponders pardoning himself as 54 death row inmates face execution

 The change was to take effect on Christmas Eve, highlighting how cruel and barbaric the death penalty is.
 The effective date was quietly shifted to December 28.

 The next federal prisoner scheduled to die is Brandon Bernard, on December 10 -- International Human Rights Day.
 All but one of his jurors was white, and now, five of them say he should not be executed.
 The next day, December 11, Alfred Bourgeois is set to be killed.
 Cory Johnson, whose attorneys say has an IQ of 69 and thus falls below the Supreme Court's standard allowing the death penalty, has an execution date of January 14.
 Dustin Higgs is the final of the four African American men Trump intends to execute just days before he leaves office.
-Higgs is slated to die on January 15, Martin Luther King, Jr.'s birthday.
+Higgs is slated to die on January 15, Martin Luther King Jr.'s birthday.

 Study after study has confirmed deep racial bias in the application of the death penalty, primarily targeting African American defendants in crimes with white victims.